mikeizbicki/ucr-cs100/tutorials/shell_scripts/README.md

 It uses a binary way to represent the the position of permission in '-rwxrwxrwx'.
 For example, 7 represents 'rwx', 0 represents '---', 1 represents '--x', and etc.

+##How to put shell scripts in your path?

 ##Conclusion

-By writing shell scripts and learn more knowledge about shell scripts, It will helps us to learn more things about unix system.
+By writing shell scripts and learning more knowledge about shell scripts, It will helps us to know more things about unix system.
 If you want to learn more advanced things about shell script, you can go to http://www.freeos.com/guides/lsst/misc.htm#howshell

 Thank you for reading and have fun in cs100!!!